pfren1998/SELINA/docs/source/demo.md

 GSM4143262@AACGTTGAGGCGCTCT-1 AT1
 ```

-- `2. query_probability.txt` : probablity of cells predicted as each of the
+- `2. query_probability.txt` : probablity of cells predicted as each of the reference cell types

 ```
 Mucous CD8T Fibroblast Macrophage